SpryzenR/SpryzenR/README.md

 Hello I'm Spryzen, I am an aspiring CS student

 ## Fun facts
+1. CyberPatriot competitor
+2. Taking AP Cyber, Networking, and Stats next year.
-1. Currently I'm praying for a 4 or 5 on the APCSA Exam
+3. Currently I'm praying for a 4 or 5 on the APCSA Exam
-2. Currently learning Github, LaTeX, and Cybersecurity.
+4. Currently learning Github, LaTeX, and Cybersecurity.
-3. Ask me about APCSP and ACPSA
+5. Ask me about APCSP and ACPSA

 <!-- (hides other lines)
 **SpryzenR/SpryzenR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.